cerndb/spark-dashboard/README.md

 # 1. Run the tool for a minimal test
 tpcds_pyspark_run.py -d tpcds_10 -n 1 -r 1 --queries q1,q2

-# 2. Start the dashboard and visualize the metrics
+# 2. Start the dashboard and visualize the metrics (use docker or podman)
 docker run -p 2003:2003 -p 3000:3000 -d lucacanali/spark-dashboard

 # 3. run the tpcds workload sending metrics to the dashboard